-With the end of production at the Platosa Mine in Q4 2022, the Company's main source of liquidity will be derived from equity or debt financings.
+The Company's main source of liquidity is equity or debt financings.
 There can be no assurances that the Company will be able to obtain adequate funding or that the terms of such financing will be favourable.
 Failure to obtain additional financing could result in delay or indefinite postponement of further exploration and development of its projects and the possible loss of such properties.
 The Company has a limited history of earnings, has never paid a dividend, and does not anticipate paying dividends in the near future.